-Fulfil the potential of your female talent
+Fulfil the potential of your returning talent

-A stronger female talent pipeline
+Stronger female talent pipeline

-The gender pay gap closes
+Closes the gender pay gap

 Prevents skills gaps

 To discuss a bespoke solution for your organisation, please email to arrange a free consultation

 Research shows that supporting women through the maternity transition is an effective way to retain and continue to develop female colleagues in your organisation, so you keep your talent in your business.
 Giving women maternity coaching impacts positively in so many ways - saving on recruitment costs, and building a female talent pipeline that will ensure your organisation increases its gender diversity at senior levels and closes that gender pay gap.
 It also prevents you using valuable talent to your competitors.

 "Emma really helps me with momentum.
 The sessions are really useful and productive and I've had some key revelations about how I am behaving – and procrastinating about work"

 "Emma is a very good listener and it’s been good to have the ability to share experiences

 and ideas and have someone to bounce ideas off, in confidence, about how to deal with a